 • Output Directory: Select the output directory for the weight batch pre-processing script.

 • Diagnostics: Select the diagnostics button.
-This does a pre-check on the config to make sure you haven’t missed anything
+This does a pre-check on the config to make sure nothing has been missed

 If everything looks good, select Run and walk away for a few hours.